 Bill’s desire to help other veterans comes from three generations of Air Force service in his family.
 Bill’s father served in World War II from D-Day through the Battle of the Bulge.
 Bill served in the communications field in Thailand during the Vietnam War era.
 His son answered the call to serve after September 11, 2001, and completed a tour in Afghanistan.

 “I’ve always been a volunteer throughout my life,” noted Bill.
 He previously served as the president of the Mt.
 Penn Rotary.
 Today he volunteers for Wreaths Across America and provides financial expertise to the Exeter Fire Department.
 Bill gets a great sense of personal satisfaction knowing has helped others.
-The Supportive Services for Veteran Families helps veterans and their families find permanent homes.
+Opportunity House helps homeless Veterans find permanent homes.
 Thanks to this generous donation, veterans will have a new bed and bedding as they begin a new chapter in their lives.
-We are thankful to Mark Goldstein at Blankets of Hope for contacting Supportive Services for Veteran Families at Opportunity House.
+We are thankful to Mark Goldstein at Blankets of Hope for contacting the Veterans Program at Opportunity House.

 *We respect the wishes of our donor to remain anonymous.